funfin/terraform-aws-inspector/README.md

 * `ruleset_cis` - Default `true`; Includes the CIS Benchmarks [ruleset](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rule-packages.html) in the Inspector assessment.
 * `ruleset_security_best_practices` - Default `true`; Includes the AWS Security Best Practices [ruleset](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rule-packages.html) in the Inspector assessment.
 * `ruleset_network_reachability` - Default `true`; Includes the Network Reachability [ruleset](https://docs.aws.amazon.com/inspector/latest/userguide/inspector_rule-packages.html) in the Inspector assessment.
+* `tags` - Default `{}`; Use tags to choose EC2 instances that you want to include in the assessment target.
+If empty include all EC2 instances in this AWS account and Region in this assessment target

 ### Simple Example